Commissioning & Integration Layer

 Do we need to modify our robot controller's core firmware?

 No. Xolver Retrofit operates as an external application layer.
-It interfaces via standard native communication protocols (like KUKA RSI) rather than flashing custom firmware onto the controller.
+It interfaces through controller-facing integration paths such as OEM compatibility packs rather than flashing custom firmware onto the robot controller.

 How are safety constraints enforced on a retrofitted cell?